-On October 4, 2012, Snohomish County instituted a specialized Mental Health Court pilot project.
-This project was created in order to better serve the community by addressing public safety, reducing criminalization of persons with mental illness, and promoting systems collaboration.
+Snohomish County Mental Health Court (MHC) instituted its pilot program on October 4, 2012.
 The planning involved key players across the county, using a collaborative approach to create an effective working pilot program.
 The program is voluntary and select defendants with misdemeanor offenses are referred to MHC by a variety of sources.
 The program’s pilot status changed to that of a permanent program after two years.

-In a regular criminal case processing, defendants often interact with multiple defense attorneys, prosecutors, and judges, which is an approach that often creates barriers that prevent the court from identifying and addressing the unique needs of the mentally ill offender.
-Mentally ill offenders often spend unnecessary time in jail, and lacking access to mental health treatment services upon release, often become repeat offenders and cycle through the system.
+In standard criminal case processing, defendants often interact with multiple defense attorneys, prosecutors, and judges, which is an approach that often creates barriers that prevent the court from identifying and addressing the unique needs of the defendant with a mental illness.
+Mentally ill defendants often spend unnecessary time in jail and, lacking access to mental health treatment services upon release, often become repeat offenders and continuously cycle through the system.
 MHC aims to interrupt this cycle by diverting these defendants to community based treatment and support resources.

-The Mental Health Court (MHC) represents an effort to increase cooperation between the criminal justice system and the mental health treatment system in a non-adversarial setting.
-The program hopes to achieve the following outcomes for the mentally ill misdemeanant defendants: faster and meaningful case processing time, improved access to public mental health treatment services, improved well-being, dismissal of criminal charges upon completion and reduced recidivism.
-An important outcome to be achieved from this program for the larger community is improved public safety.
+The Mental Health Therapeutic Court (MHC) represents an effort to increase cooperation between the criminal justice system and the mental health treatment system in a non-adversarial setting.
+The program aims to achieve the following outcomes for defendants with mental illness: faster and meaningful case processing time, improved access to public mental health treatment services, improved well-being, dismissal of criminal charges upon completion and reduced recidivism.
+In addition to improved outcomes for individual defendants, MHC positively impacts the local community through improved public safety.

 HOW IT WORKS

-- Defendants are referred to Mental Health Court (MHC) from a variety of different sources -- by attorneys, law enforcement, family members, medical / treatment professionals, or jail psychiatric staff.
+Defendants are referred to Snohomish County Mental Health Court (MHC) from a variety of different sources -- by attorneys, law enforcement, family members, medical and treatment professionals, or jail psychiatric staff.

-- Each new referral to MHC will be evaluated and staffed by the Court Team consisting of the Judge, Defense Attorney, Deputy Prosecuting Attorney, and the Court Liaison.
+Referrals will be evaluated and staffed by the Court Team consisting of the Judge, Defense Counsel, Prosecuting Attorney, Court Coordinator and Court Specialty Officer.
 The Court Team reserves the right to not accept cases into its jurisdiction if a person does not meet eligibility criteria.

-- The Court holds hearings on Tuesdays at 10:00 AM, at the Snohomish County District Court – Everett Division.
-The Court Specialty Officer is present in the courtroom at all court hearings and is responsible to link the participant with appropriate services and to develop effective treatment plans and goals with the participant and treatment agency.
-In addition to Court Team staffings occurring immediately prior to court, new case referrals are discussed at Court Team staffings every other Tuesday.
+The Court holds hearings on Tuesdays at 10:00 AM, at the Snohomish County District Court – Everett Division.
+The Court Specialty Officer is present in the courtroom at all court hearings and is responsible for linking the participant with appropriate services and to develop effective case plans and goals with the participant and treatment agency.